zhaoxu002/AircraftStoreDemo/README.md

 # AircraftStoreDemo

-This is a little Store demo with angular1.
+This is a little Store demo with angular1 and ionic